ARM-Synergy/tracer-mip/_sources/README.md

 ## Approach and Cases
 The TRACER-MIP follows and builds upon the ACPC-MIP.
 The ACPC-MIP roadmap document can be found at this [link](http://acpcinitiative.org/Docs/ACPC_DCC_Roadmap_171019.pdf).
 The TRACER-MIP has the following new features:

+* Extensive model evaluation against observations.
+* Two golden cases with varying dynamic, thermodynamic, and aerosol conditions.
+Ultrafine aerosol will be considered.
+Two tiers: prescribed and prognostic aerosols.
+* More detailed focus on factors/processes leading to model biases and large model spread.

 ================================================================